dokc/how-to-dok/resources/How_do_we_build_and_push_our_custom_docker_images_to_a_central_repository.md

 👉🏻 Dockerfile commands explanation:

-1. <b>MAINTAINER</b> — This command is used to give the information about the author or manager who is managing this image.
+1. **MAINTAINER** — This command is used to give the information about the author or manager who is managing this image.
 `MAINTAINER Vrukshali`

-2. <b>RUN</b> — Before building an image if want some configuration that needs to be present in the image.
+2. **RUN** — Before building an image if want some configuration that needs to be present in the image.
 Inside the image we need to install Apache web server image the command to install that image is
 `RUN yum install httpd -y`

-3. <b>COPY</b> - This command is used to copy a file from host os to docker container `COPY index.html /var/www/html`
+3. **COPY** - This command is used to copy a file from host os to docker container `COPY index.html /var/www/html`

-4. <b>EXPOSE</b> - This command is used to specify the port number in which the container is running its process.
+4. **EXPOSE** - This command is used to specify the port number in which the container is running its process.
 Anybody can come from outside and connect to this port.
 Apache webserver is launched at port 80 by default that is why we need to expose container at port 80.
 `EXPOSE 80`

-5. <b>CMD</b> - To run a command as soon as container is launched.
+5. **CMD** - To run a command as soon as container is launched.
 CMD command is different from RUN because RUN is used at the time of building an image and CMD used to run command when container is started. <br>
 `/usr/sbin/httpd` - This command is used to start the web server <br>
 `-DFOREGROUND` — This is not a docker command this is http server argument which is used to run webserver in background.
 If we do not use this argument the server will start and then it will stop. <br>
 `CMD [“/usr/sbin/httpd”,” -D”,” FOREGROUND”]`